 The board has a responsibility to maintain discipline and protect the safety, security, and welfare of its students, staff, and visitors while at the same time safeguarding district facilities, vehicles, and equipment.
-As part of fulfilling this responsibility, the board authorizes the use of video/audio surveillance cameras.
+As part of fulfilling this responsibility, the board authorizes the use of video/audio surveillance cameras, audio recording devices, automatic identification technology, data compilation devices, and technology capable of tracking the physical location of district equipment, students, and/or personnel.
 A complete set of guidelines related to the use of video surveillance equipment is available in the Jonesboro Public School Policy Manual.

-''' Legal References: 20 USC 1232(g), 34 CFR 99.3, 4, 5, 7, 8, 10, 12, 31, 20 USC 7115

-HISTORY BOE: ADOPTED MARCH 11, 2008 REVISED JUNE 10, 2008 '''
+Legal References: 20 USC 1232(g), 34 CFR 99.3, 4, 5, 7, 8, 10, 12, 31, 20 USC 7115 HISTORY BOE: ADOPTED MARCH 11, 2008 REVISED JUNE 10, 2008; JUNE 10, 2025